openmapchest/openmapchest-map-build-guide/README.md

 # OpenMapChest map build guide

+Preface: I kindly ask that you don't use the OpenMapChest name in any of the maps you create with this guide.
+The OpenMapChest name is used exclusively for the maps distributed on https://www.openmapchest.org.

 This guide should work for all of Geofabrik's region extracts.
 The only caveat is that gmapsupp.img files for SD cards are limited to 4Gb, and as such, it's not possible to make gmappsup.img maps from the larger regions. "gmap" maps for BaseCamp don't have this